It's about Time

 We only are able to tell time when an ordered state of a system leads to disorder.
 Disorder doesn’t naturally lead to order.
 That is, milk and coffee don’t unmix naturally, rocks don’t reform from dust naturally, the sun doesn’t collect light and become hotter naturally.

-In this way time as a phenomenon has become more concrete through this lens, and I can’t help but wonder if there’s an underpinnings of an idea here I can flesh out further into something more mathematical and comprehensive at some point.
+The causality based reframing feels lighter and simpler.
+Though I wish to find a more intuitive explanation of the third point - where does the distortion that mass and gravity imposes on causality come from, and why.
+And what is the nature of the concentration and diffusion of causality.
+I can’t help but wonder if there’s an underpinnings of an idea here I can flesh out further into something more mathematical and comprehensive at some point.

 References